quality-Database

 Deutsch: Überproduktion / Español: Sobreproducción / Português: Superprodução / Français: Surproduction / Italiano: Sovrapproduzione

 Overproduction in the quality management context refers to the production of goods beyond what is needed to meet immediate customer demand.
 It is considered one of the primary types of waste (or "Muda" in Japanese) in Lean Manufacturing and other quality management philosophies.
 Overproduction leads to excess inventory, increased storage costs, and the potential for wasted resources, including materials, labor, and capital.
-It can also result in product obsolescence and a reduction in cash flow, impacting overall operational efficiency and profitability.
+It can also result in product Obsolescence and a reduction in cash flow, impacting overall operational efficiency and profitability.

 Read more …